 Halyomorpha halys

-Pest description and crop damage An invasive pest that has been increasingly attacking hazelnuts in the Willamette Valley.
-There are five immature stages, and all but the first feed on the plant.
-Early season feeding and reproduction in the orchard can lead to damaging populations that can damage kernels later in the growing season.
+Pest description and crop damage The brown marmorated stink bug (BMSB) is an invasive pest that can be very damaging to hazelnuts in the Willamette Valley.
+Native stink bugs including red shouldered stink bug (Thyanta cusator), brown stink bug (Euschistus servus), green burgundy stink bug (Banasa dimidiata), and green stink bug (Chinavia hilaris) adults and nymphs are occasionally found feeding on hazelnuts.
+With BMSB, there are five immature stages, and all but the first feed on the plant.
+Early season feeding and reproduction in the orchard can lead to damaging populations that can injure kernels later in the growing season.
 Nymphs initially feed on vegetative structures such as leaves and husks, but later stages feed directly on nuts.
 Shell thickness or hardness does not protect kernels from feeding damage as the mouthparts of the insect can penetrate the shell allowing it to feed on the kernel within.
 Depending on when the insect feeds on the nuts, they can cause blanks, shrivel or corking damage on the kernels.
 See OSU EM 9102: How to Recognize Brown Marmorated Stink Bug Damage in Commercial Hazelnuts.
-Much of the damage to hazelnut kernels occurs in the latter part of the season according to research.
+Much of the damage to hazelnut kernels occurs in the latter part of the season, particularly in the weeks around harvest according to research.
+The adult stinkbug has a brown mottled appearance ("marmorated") with a banded margin and is creamy grey, yellow, or rosy color underneath.
+The antennae are black with a white band.
+Early nymphs are black, but the abdomen becomes banded with red and black as they develop.
+White bands on the legs and antennae are prominent in the nymphal stages.
+The eggs are various shades of green and blue and are barrel shaped and typically laid in clusters of 28 eggs.

 Biology and life history